DeepSurvey-Bench: Evaluating Academic Value of Automatically Generated Scientific Surveys: Evaluation Metrics

-Building on the prevailing three-stage process for generating surveys \citep{wang2024autosurvey,liang2025surveyx,yan2025surveyforge}, we conducted a detailed evaluation of the surface quality of the generated survey from three perspectives: \paragraph{Outline Quality:} A detailed and well-structured survey outline lays a solid foundation for generating a high-quality survey.
-Drawing on previous work \citep{shao2024assisting}, we introduce a quantitative metric, \textbf{Heading Soft Recall (HSR)}, to assess the semantic similarity between automatically generated outline titles and ground truth outline titles.
-In addition, we introduce the LLM-as-a-judge paradigm to assess the outline’s \textbf{Hierarchical Clarity}, \textbf{Logical Coherence}, and \textbf{Guidance for Content Generation} from a more macroscopic perspective that mimics human experts.
+Building on the prevailing three-stage process for generating surveys \citep{wang2024autosurvey,liang2025surveyx,yan2025surveyforge}, we conduct a detailed evaluation of the surface quality of the generated surveys from three perspectives: \paragraph{Content Quality:} We first employ the widely used automatic metrics \textbf{ROUGE} \cite{lin2004rouge} and \textbf{BLEU} \cite{papineni2002bleu} in natural language generation to quantify the n-gram overlap between generated surveys and ground-truth surveys.
+In addition, inspired by AutoSurvey \cite{wang2024autosurvey}, we adopt the LLM-as-a-judge approach to evaluate the content quality of generated surveys across four dimensions: \textbf{Coverage}, \textbf{Structure}, \textbf{Relevance}, and \textbf{Language Fluency}.
+The prompt and scoring rubric (1-5) are provided in Appendix D.2. \paragraph{Outline Quality:} A well-structured survey outline lays a solid foundation for generating a high-quality survey.
+Following prior work \citep{shao2024assisting}, we introduce the quantitative metric \textbf{Heading Soft Recall (HSR)} to assess the semantic similarity between generated and ground-truth outline headings.
+In addition, we adopt the LLM-as-a-judge paradigm to assess the outline’s \textbf{Guidance for Content Generation}, \textbf{Hierarchical Clarity}, and \textbf{Logical Coherence}.
 Details of the metrics are provided in Appendix B.1.
-The prompt and scoring rubric (1-5) is shown in Appendix D.2. \paragraph{Content Quality:} We first employ the widely recognized automatic evaluation metrics \textbf{ROUGE} \citep{lin2004rouge} and \textbf{BLEU} \citep{papineni2002bleu} from the field of long-text generation to quantify the n-gram overlap between the generated survey and the ground truth survey.
-In addition, inspired by Autosurvey \cite{wang2024autosurvey}, we adopt the LLM-as-a-judge paradigm to comprehensively evaluate the true content quality of the survey across three dimensions: \textbf{Coverage}, \textbf{Structure}, \textbf{Relevance}, and \textbf{Fluency}.
-The prompt and scoring rubric (1-5) is shown in Appendix D.2. \paragraph{Reference Quality:} References are the foundation of a scientific survey, and their selection directly determines the content composition of the survey.
-For the evaluation of reference quality, we adopted the \textbf{Citation Recall} and \textbf{Citation Precision} metrics proposed by ALCE \citep{GaoYYC23} and calculate the \textbf{F1} score.
-The detailed descriptions and calculation methods for metrics are provided in Appendix B.2.
+The prompt and scoring rubric (1-5) are shown in Appendix D.2. \paragraph{Reference Quality:} References are the foundation of a scientific survey, and their selection directly determines the content composition of the survey.
+For the evaluation of reference quality, we adopt the \textbf{Citation Recall} and \textbf{Citation Precision} metrics proposed by ALCE \citep{GaoYYC23} and calculate the \textbf{F1} score.
+The detailed descriptions and calculation methods for these metrics are provided in Appendix B.2.